Using Regex in Unqork

 Regex Formulas

 Another option for using Regex in Unqork is to use Regex formulas.
-REGEXMATCH is a formula you can use in components to check a string against a regular expression.
-If you're familiar with using formulas in Calculators and Data Workflow components, you can add the REGEXMATCH formula to your list of go-to formulas.
-This is what the REGEXMATCH formula looks like:
+REGEXMATCH is a formula you can use in components to validate a string against a regular expression.

 REGEXMATCH(stringToCheck,regexPattern)